OS-EDA/Verilog_crash_course/verilog_crash_course.md

 **TODO: Picture here**

-An dieser Stelle kann man genau sehen, dass das Ergebnis dem Schaubild des synchronen Designs folgt.
+At this point you can see that the result follows the diagram of the synchronous design.

-*RTL_REG_SYNC* entspricht dem Stateregister und *RTL_ADD* entspricht der Next State Logic.
+*RTL_REG_SYNC* corresponds to the stateregister and *RTL_ADD* corresponds to the next state logic.

 ### Some remarks
-Bisher verwenden wir drei Zuweisungsoperatoren:
+So far we use three assignment operators:

-* assign signal0 = value,
+* assign signal0 = value
-* signal2 <= value und
+* signal2 <= value
 * signal1 = value

-Die *assign*-Anweisung ist als continuous assignment bekannt und entspricht (grob) einer immer aktiven Drahtverbindung.
-Sie wird für Signale vom Typ *wire* verwendet und ist für *reg* (Register) nicht zulässig.
+The *assign* instructions is known as the continuous assignment and corresponds (roughly) to an ever active wire connection.
+It is used for signals of the type *wire* and is not permitted for *reg* (register).

-Der Operator <= heißt non-blocking assignment.
-Diese Zuweisung wird für synthetisierte Register verwendet, d.h. in *always*-Blöcken mit *posedge clk* in der Sensitivity-Liste.
+The operator <= means non-blocking assignment.
+This assignment is used for synthesized registers, i.e. in *always*-blocks with *posedge clk* in the sensitivity list.

-Die Variante = heißt blocking assignment und wird für kombinatorische *always*-Blöcke verwendet.
-Achtung: Für Signale vom Typ *wire* nicht zulässig!
-Also Typ reg verwenden
+The variant = is called blocking assignment and is used for combinational *always*-blocks.
+Attention: Not allowed for signals of the type *wire*.
+So use the type *reg*.

 ### A modulo counter
-Entsprechend dem synchronen Design kann ein frei laufender Modulo Binärzähler (free running modulo binary counter) realisiert werden:
+According to the synchronous design, a freely running modulo counter can be realized:

 ::: columns